gunnarfandrich/Sentinel/docs/Hardware_Components.md

 using software like Visual Studio Code and flashed via USB.
-With 2MB of memory, the device is more than capable of running a sophisticated system such as the sentinel mini.
+With 2MB of memory, the device is more than capable of running a sophisticated system such as the Sentinel.
 This device serves as the main controller for the Sentinel, communicating with/ enabling many other devices to create a working system.
 The P2 reads time from the RTC, reads positional data from the GPS, controls the